-The existing radial 33kV cable is nearing the end of its expected design life of 30 years.
+The existing radial 33kV cable is nearing the end of its expected average life of 30 years.
 An underwater inspection of the existing cable was completed in 2012 to assess its condition.
-Physical evidence of those portions of the cable that could be visually inspected demonstrated that damage to the outer armoured sheath had commenced with visible evidence of minor corrosion.
+Physical evidence of those portions of the cable that could be visually inspected demonstrated damage to the outer armoured sheath had commenced with visible evidence of minor corrosion.
 This is evidence of the early signs of the cable's deterioration.

 In the event of a cable failure, the expected duration of an outage to repair the 33kV submarine cable between Cuttlefish Bay and Fishery Beach is from three to twelve months (for a deep sea cable repair).
-The extended period for repair is a result of the difficulty in obtaining a replacement section of cable, the limited availability of cable laying and repair ships in Australia, the difficulty in locating the fault and the adverse weather and sea conditions.
-The estimated cost for the repair of a mid ocean cable fault excluding the operating cost of running the Kingscote generators is estimated to be about \$8.32 million.
+The extended period for repair is a result of:

+- 1. the difficulty in obtaining a replacement section of cable; - 2. the limited availability of cable laying and repair ships in Australia; - 3. the difficulty in locating the fault; and - 4. the adverse weather and sea conditions.

+The estimated cost for the repair of a mid ocean cable fault excluding the operating cost of running the Kingscote Power Station's generators is estimated at approximately \$8.32 million.

-When the 33kV submarine cable fails, it may or may not be repairable.
-In order to ascertain this, it will be necessary to locate the fault (if possible), carefully raise the cable from the sea floor using a suitable ship and/or barge with cranes, cut the at the fault location, and raise the two sections of cable to the surface then remove water affected sections.
+Ultimately, the existing submarine cable will fail.
+When it does, it may or may not be repairable.
+In order to ascertain this, it will be necessary to locate the fault (if possible), carefully raise the cable from the sea floor using a suitable ship and/or barge with cranes, cut the at the fault location, and raise the two sections of cable to the surface then remove water affected sections (assuming it is repairable).
 A new section of cable is then required to be jointed to the remaining two sections of cable.
-Care must be taken to avoid bending or stressing the cable, which could result in further damage and consequently faults to the submarine cable.
+Care must be taken to avoid bending or stressing the cable, which could result in further damage (and consequently faults) to the submarine cable.

-If the structural integrity of the armour of the cable has been damaged or significantly corroded, any attempt to lift the cable to effect repairs is likely to further stress the cable cores and damage other sections of the cable.
-In such a case, the cable would need to be abandoned and a replacement of the cable ordered and installed.
+If the structural integrity of the armour of the cable has been damaged or significantly corroded, any attempt to lift the cable to effect repairs is likely to further stress the cable's cores and damage other sections of the cable.
+In such a case, the cable would need to be abandoned and a replacement of the cable would be required.
 The normal delivery and installation time for a new cable is approximately twenty-four (24) months from order placement which includes design, construction and installation.
-It should be noted that installation is subject to suitable sea conditions to conduct such an operation, which only present at certain times of the year.
+It should be noted that installation is subject to suitable sea conditions to conduct such an operation in the waters concerned, which are only present at certain times of the year.

-In the event of a failure of the 33kV cable, the short term electricity demand on Kangaroo Island will solely rely on the reliability of supply of SA Power Networks' existing back-up diesel power station at Kingscote Substation.
+In the event of a failure of the 33kV cable, the short term electricity demand on Kangaroo Island will solely rely on the reliability of supply of SA Power Networks existing back-up diesel power station at Kingscote Substation.
 However, these generators alone would be insufficient to supply Kangaroo Island in the event of a protracted outage, as would occur for a failure of the submarine cable.

-For every 10 days of continuous operation, each of the existing generating units must be taken out of service whilst SA Power Networks undertakes the manufacturer's recommended programmed maintenance inspections.
-In addition, SA Power Networks expects a number of outages will occur due to generator operation related faults (eg failure of a generator or control scheme) during the period of operation which is for up to a twelve month (12) operating period, these generator related faults may result in the need for load shedding/rationing.
+For every 10 days of continuous operation, each of the existing generating units must be taken out of service whilst SA Power Networks undertakes the manufacturer's recommended programmed maintenance works.
+In addition, SA Power Networks expects a number of outages will occur due to generator operation related faults (eg failure of a generator or control scheme) during the period of operation which is for up to a twelve month (12) operating period.
+Such generator related faults may result in the need for load shedding/rationing.